 Don’t get a ticket lower than Second Class AC, was the unanimous consensus of all my Indian friends.
 Second Class AC for you.

 Very well.
 Second Class AC it is.
 And it was surprisingly comfortable, if rather basic.

 It’s air-conditioned (duh!).
 You get a padded bunk, and there’s a light blanket as well.
 There are toilets at the end of the cars, which are reasonably clean and supplied with water.
-It’s not a private class – it’s an open plan carriage – but Second Class means there’s only two levels of bunks, so it is roomier overall.
+It’s not a private class – it’s an open plan carriage – but Second Class means there are only two levels of bunks, so it is roomier overall.
 Plus, since it’s a somewhat higher class car, you’re more likely to be sharing the carriage with families and women.

 I was advised to go for the aisle top bunk if I could, so that I’d be on my own with my own privacy curtain.
 It did suit my catlike introvert preferences, to have my own space on high ground.

 Still, the downside was that my backpack would be far below, underneath the bottom bunk.
 So if you do this, make sure valuables are in your daypack up on the top bunk with you.